johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Read these passages aloud together:

 Note
-:	Observe how each passage summarises a significant period of activity, during which early Messianic communities established a missional movement of disciples.
+:	Observe how each passage summarises a significant period of activity, during which early messianic communities established a missional movement of disciples.

 -	Acts 2:42-47
 -	Acts 6:7